Chalk on the Walk

 The Kindness Crew helping DJ, (far right) a homeless vet with a heart of gold.
 Everyone pooled their money together and rented him a hotel room for the night.

 Michael partnered with NBC Universal in an effort to inspire over one million acts of kindness during holiday season.
-He also will worked with thousands of students during the "Share Kindness" campaign to inspire good deeds from November 28th through December 31st.
-Find out how you can participate by visiting: www.nbcsharekindness.com
+He also worked with thousands of students during the "Share Kindness" campaign to inspire good deeds from November 28th through December 31st.

 Since 2007 Michael has been creating events to promote the emotional, social and global benefits of spontaneous and intentional acts of kindness.
-This page highlights some of the projects Michael and his Kindness Crew have participated in over the years.
-If you would like to receive news about upcoming events, please sign up for our newsletter.
+This page highlights some of the projects he and his Kindness Crew have participated in over the years.